 - The claims process and what to expect - this page has information for both employers and employees for each step of the process.

-- Return to Work Obligations: for Employers and for employees
+- Return to Work Obligations: for Employers

 - The WorkCover poster selection for injured workers.
 If You Are Injured Any Victorian workplace required to have a WorkCover policy is also required to display a copy of this poster - otherwise the employer could be liable for a fines of up to $35,835* for a body corporate and $7,167* for a natural person.
 The poster must be displayed where all workers can read it. (*fines indexed regularly).

 - Employer and employee obligations for return to work